 min Read11 November 2021

 Initially known for society portraits, Sir William Orpen (the knighthood came after the end of the war) became an official artist of the First World War.
 He produced works of such stunning yet horrific reality, that they still have the power to shock today.

-Three paintings in particular draw us into the the differences that this war brought to our understanding of how it should be portrayed.
+Three paintings in particular draw us to the the differences that this war brought to our understanding of how it should be portrayed.
 In the past, artists were expected to produce scenes showing the glory of war, patriotism and heroism in equal measure.
 In the preface of his memoir, ‘An Onlooker in France 1917-1919’, Orpen said:

 “A hand lying on the duckboards, a Bosche and a Highlander locked in a deadly embrace at the edge of Highwood; the ‘Cough-Drop’ with the stench coming from its watery bottom; the shell-holes with the shapes of bodies faintly showing through the putrid water – all these things made one think terribly of what human beings had been through.”

-Commissioned after the war by the Imperial War Museum to create work that celebrated the peace process, Orpen found himself increasingly disillusioned.
-Having been asked to paint individual portraits of all the political leaders attending the Peace Conference, Orpen was growing increasingly disillusioned with what he described at the ‘frock coats’ taking all the glory and the ones who died and who suffered to bring about the peace, were being forgotten.
+Commissioned after the war by the Imperial War Museum to create a work that celebrated the peace process, Orpen found himself increasingly disillusioned.
+Having been asked to paint individual portraits of all the political leaders attending the Peace Conference, Orpen was growing increasingly disillusioned with what he described at the ‘frock coats’ taking all the glory while the ones who died and who suffered to bring about the peace, were being forgotten.

-The guards were based on Orpen’s earlier work, entitled ‘Blown Up’ and clearly Orpen was keeping to the idea of “looking on and see the fighting man” and thereby honouring him in this way.
+The guards were based on Orpen’s earlier work, Blown Up.
+Clearly Orpen was keeping to the idea of “looking on and see the fighting man” and thereby honoring him in this way.